-outreach and disability awareness that can include:

-networking and marketing activities;

-conducting business contact meetings and disability awareness presentations;

-presenting and interacting with businesses at symposia and expositions;

-coordinating, facilitating, and participating in job, career, and hiring fairs; and

-collaborating with other agency stakeholders;

-consultation, resource information, and support that can include:

-disability awareness and/or sensitivity training;

-worksite assessments, job analysis, and accommodations recommendations;

-technical assistance and procedure development;

-assistive technology assessments and training;

-compliance issues, affirmative action, and/or diversity strategy planning; and

-individualized business support planning and development of strategies regarding a business operational plan; and

-job placement and retention assistance that can include:

-job posting clarification;

-candidate screening activities;

-candidate training programs;

-job order matching and/or referral;

-new hire facilitation and follow-up; and

-job retention activities.
+A-401-4: Employment Assistance Specialist

+The Employment Assistance Specialist (EAS) provides consultation and assessment services for VR customers who are blind and visually impaired related to employability, assistive technology needs, and potential accommodations.
+The EAS provides direct consultation to the VR customer, the business, and the VR caseload carrying staff.

+EAS services may include:

+consultation with a VR customer related to accommodations and assistive technology needs for academic and employment success;

+completion of the customer’s Initial Consultation Report required for participation in an assistive technology evaluation;

+assisting VR caseload carrying staff with review and understanding of an assistive technology evaluation report and recommendations regarding necessary assistive technology for the customer; and

+partnering with the Assistive Technology Support Specialists and staff in the Assistive Technology Unit to maintain current knowledge of trends in technology and assistive technologies.

+Each activity provided to a business by the above mentioned staff must be recorded in WorkInTexas to allow for joint reporting of services to employers, per WIOA requirements.

-A-401-4: Regional Outreach Services and Coordination Teams
+A-401-5: Regional Outreach Services and Coordination Teams

 The regional OSC teams are the primary points of contact in developing business partnerships at the local and regional levels.
 OSC teams are established at regional levels by the BRCs and regional leadership.
 These teams include managers, employment assistance specialists, counselors, teachers, support staff, and other VR staff members who work directly with businesses in their communities to enhance employment opportunities for customers.
 OSC teams identify, implement, and monitor the progress of business outreach activities across VR regions, and disseminate this information to the BRCs to develop a comprehensive statewide network for business relations.